Shinmera/for/README.md

               (g over (make-string-input-stream "Hi!")))
       (print (list a b c d e f g)))

-Note that the `over` iterator construct can be drastically slower than a tailored iteration construct.
+`over` will also automatically support iterating over additional sequence types if your implementation supports the extensible sequences protocol.
+Note that the `over` iterator construct can be slower than a tailored iteration construct.

 Some iterators also support updating the current element.
 If you require doing so, you can use the `updating` binding.